Neris River Run - Vilnius, Lithuania

 It was probably the most usual pre run breakfast I’ve ever had!
 After breakfast I spent about an hour wandering the grounds while I digested breakfast.

-I chose this B&B since it was at almost the exact distance I wanted to run and also located right on the trail, nestled within the Neris Regional Park.
+I chose this B&B since it was at almost the exact distance I wanted to run from the city and also located right on the trail, nestled within the Neris Regional Park.
 My run ended up being 34 miles (55k).
 Just beside the B&B, only a short walk away, you can view the valley from a high point.
 The park maps says, “The view from the high Neris temple near the café Pušynelis is the most spectacular in the whole regional park.”
 It was a great way to start the day as it was an indicator of things to come.

 The Neris River was a great place for an ultrarunning destination.
 Lithuania has much more to explore, but you can’t beat getting to be within this kind of nature so close to a major city.